Saturday September 23rd – Thursday 28th, 2017

 So how much does it cost?

 For those coming from interstate, pick up and drop off to Melbourne airport is included.
-If you want to fly in on Friday, Catherine and Robert from Chestnut Hill are happy for us to stay there on the Friday night for $50 for bed and a continental breakfast (given directly to the venue).
+If you want to fly in on Friday, Catherine and Robert from Chestnut Hill are happy for us to stay there on the Friday night.

 If you wish to have the three recognised units certified there is an additional cost of $200 paid directly to the RTO.